Romance Languages

 • Students have the option to major in Romance Languages, or complete a minor, major, double major, or honours in French or Spanish and Latin American Studies.

-Where the Study of Romance Languages can Take You
+Where the Study of Romance Languages Can Take You

 This prepares graduates for meaningful careers in fields like: